-Your surgeon will perform the vertical sleeve gastrectomy while you are under general anesthesia.
-This means you will be asleep and free of pain during the surgery.
+Your surgeon will perform the vertical sleeve gastrectomy while you’re under general anesthesia.
+This means you’ll be asleep and free of pain during the surgery.
 Most of the time, the surgery is done in a way that is minimally invasive.
 This means that your surgeon will use small incisions to insert thin surgical tools and a tiny camera to see inside your stomach.

 Your surgeon will use these tools to remove a portion of your stomach.
-He or she will transform it from a pouch-shaped organ to one that is shaped more like a vertical tube (hence the name of the surgery).
+They’ll transform it from a pouch-shaped organ to one that is shaped more like a vertical tube, hence the name of the surgery.
 Staples will be applied to join together the remaining stomach portions.

 In total, the surgery will take anywhere from 60 to 90 minutes, providing you don’t experience any issues during surgery.
 The procedure is not reversible in the way that some other weight-loss surgery options such as gastric band are.